mx-ulises/certification-prep-cka-ckad/README.md

 </div>

 This respository hosts notes and small scripts for the [Complete Video Course for Certified Kubernetes Application Developer (CKAD) and Certified Kubernetes Administrator (CKA)](https://learning.oreilly.com/videos/certified-kubernetes-ckad/9780138191368/) by Sander van Vugt.
-Notes and scripts are organzied per lesson per course and an index can be found below:
+Notes and scripts are organzied per lesson per course and an index can be found below.

-## Features
+## Contents

-The project's features are as follows:

 ### CKAD Course
 ⭐ [Lesson 1: Understanding and Using Containers](ckad-lesson-1/README.md)